MetOffice/lfric_core/documentation/source/pages/applications/application_structure.rst

 Driver Finalise
 ~~~~~~~~~~~~~~~

-The `finalise` stage will undertake any necessary finalisation
+The `driver finalise` stage will undertake any necessary finalisation
 processes, noting that much of the model data may go out of scope as
 soon as the driver layer finalise has completed.